ytatus94/SQL/SQL_mode.md

 ORDER BY year_rank DESC
 ```

 ### Q: Write a query that returns songs that ranked between 10 and 20 (inclusive) in 1993, 2003, or 2013.
-Order the results by year and rank, and leave a comment on each line of the WHERE clause to indicate what that line does
+Order the results by year and rank, and leave a comment on each line of the WHERE clause to indicate what that line does.
 ```SQL
 SELECT *
 FROM tutorial.billboard_top_100_year_end